mytch444/asthum/README.md

 Asthum comes from 'A HTML Web Server That Uses Markdown' -> 'ahwstum' -> 'asthum' : I'm horrible at coming up with names.

+The name seems to have quickly become defunct.

 ### A Basic Idea Of What It Does ###

 Returns files or runs scripts that are requested.
 Also uses go `text/templates` to make coding a little less repedative.

-Files that begin with periods cannot be requested. `asthum` also has three special files names that it uses.
-These file file used is the first file that it find that matches the name when it looks up the directory tree starting from the path of the file requested.
+Files that begin with periods cannot be requested. `asthum` also has two special files names that it uses.
+The file used is the first file that it find that matches the name when it looks up the directory tree starting from the path of the file requested.
 I hope that makes sense.
 These files are called:

     .page.tmpl
     .interpreters